Choosing a secondary school

 Don’t lose sight of reality

 Popular schools, whether state or fee paying, are often hugely oversubscribed.
 With only a finite number of places on offer, there’s a balance to be struck between aspiration and the cold, hard reality of the admissions mechanics.
-If your child is one of a thousand others in search of a year 7 place, a tiny detail can have a huge impact.
+If your child is one of a thousand others in search of a year 7 place, a tiny detail can have a huge impact when you’re choosing a secondary school.
 Living a few metres out of catchment area for a popular maintained secondary school or achieving a fractionally lower score in an entrance exam for a private establishment could be all it takes to miss out.

 Don’t rely on word of mouth